 May I request not to have any sedation for my procedure?

-Yes, you may request that no sedation be administered for your procedure; however, you will still have an IV line placed for your safety.
+Yes.
+You may request that no sedation be administered for your procedure.
+However, the final determination will be made by your procedure physician.
+You will still have an IV line placed for your safety.

 Will I receive any other medication before my procedure?

-Not usually; however, if you tell us that you have a history of nausea or vomiting with sedating medications, we may administer an anti-nausea medication.
+No – not usually.
+However, if you tell us that you have a history of nausea or vomiting with sedation or anesthetic medications, we may administer an anti-nausea medication.